isomerpages/sndgo-careers/_our-tech-talents/Making the switch/Joining Public Sector.md

     </div>
 </div>

 Contemplating a switch from the private sector to a tech career in the government?
-Christopher Kim, Lead Architect of IT Infrastructure in @CSIT, shares his experience on taking the leap
+Christopher Kim, Lead Architect of IT Infrastructure in @CSIT, shares his experience on taking the leap.